 Summary: There are some procedures we don’t talk openly about often enough.
 One of them is certainly labiaplasty.
 It’s in the news every so often, but due to its sensitive nature, it’s not something people are necessarily posting on their Facebook page.
-That said, whether we’re talking about Clear Lake, TX, labiaplasty patients or Anchorage, AL, patients, this procedure is in need of some understanding and some education.
+That said, whether we’re talking about Chicago, IL, labiaplasty patients or Anchorage, AL, patients, this procedure is in need of some understanding and some education.
 We should talk openly about the pros and the cons, as well as the motivations behind the procedure.
 After all, most patients simply want to feel comfortable in their own bodies.
 The same could be said for much of plastic surgery’s patients.

 Investigating the Reasons for Vaginal Rejuvenation Surgery